cyrannano/donut-make-it-easy/README.md

 The main idea/goal is to rasterize 3D shapes in the terminal using ASCII characters

-Being able to rasterize and render in real time a torus with and ability to rotate it with a fixed light source will be considered as a success.
+Being able to rasterize and render in real time a torus with an ability to rotate it with a fixed light source will be considered as a success.

 # Todo
 - [x] Get/Update terminal size info